METAPOETICS IV/VI

 a perennially impecunious poet.

-I need a triple espresso now
+I could use a double espresso right now

-to gather my wits to avoid being
+to collect my wits and maybe avoid being

-embroiled in an authorship row.
+caught in a distasteful authorship row.

-Normal people won't abhor me for
+Ordinary folk won't condemn me for

-siring this caterwauling cacophony.
+siring such a caterwauling cacophony.

-The poetry cognoscenti will deem
+But the poetry cognoscenti will consider me

-of the written word is a felony.
+of the written word is a serious felony.

-Meaning I will be anathema
+So I will be anathema to

-Then I remember the pep pills
+Suddenly I remember the pep pills

-stashed in a pocket of my robe.
+stashed in the pocket of my robe.

 💊💊💊